-- Needs continual reminders about fulfilling responsibilities to patients and to other health care professionals - Cannot be relied upon to complete tasks - Misrepresents or falsifies actions and/or information, for example, regarding patients, laboratory tests, research data b.
+- Abandons patients and responsibilities which leaves undue stress to patients, families, colleagues and the program - Needs continual reminders about fulfilling responsibilities to patients and to other health care professionals - Cannot be relied upon to complete tasks b.
 Lack of effort toward self-improvement and adaptability.
 The fellow, c.
 Diminished relationships with patients and families.
 The fellow,